saritasa-nest/saritasa-invocations/README.md

 * `makemessages_params` params for makemessages command (Default: `--all --ignore venv`)
 * `compilemessages_params` params for compilemessages command (Default: `""`)

+#### django.show-urls

+Show urls of project which can be filtered via search parameter.

 #### django.load-db-dump